poettering/systemd/docs/USER_GROUP_API.md

 Note that only the `GetMemberships` call is authoritative about memberships of users in groups. i.e. it should not be considered sufficient to check the `memberOf` field of user records and the `members` field of group records to acquire the full list of memberships.
-The full list can only bet determined by `GetMemberships`, and as mentioned requires merging of these lists of all local services.
+The full list can only be determined by `GetMemberships`, and as mentioned requires merging of these lists of all local services.
 Result of this is that it can be one service that defines a user A, and another service that defines a group B, and a third service that declares